COVID-19 and Lupus

 March 12, 2020 - The Lupus Foundation of America, Philadelphia Tri-State Chapter is taking precautions due to the national outbreak of COVID-19 (coronavirus).
 As of March 12, 2020, our office is working remotely.
 Should you need to reach us please call 215-517-5070 or email firstname.lastname@example.org.

-There will be no in-person support groups until otherwise notified.
-See below listing for our support groups for details on how to participate in a support group teleconference or contact your support group leader for additional information.Support Group Listing
+There will be no in-person support groups until further notice.
+However, most groups have moved to a virtual format for now.
+Check out the listing for our support groups for details on how to participate in a support group teleconference or contact your support group leader for additional information.Support Group Listing

 Philadelphia has a number of well-established programs tasked with alleviating food insecurity that have stepped up their efforts to adapt to the additional needs precipitated by this pandemic.Click here